fs-linguistics/Fachschaft-Planning/README.md

 # Agenda for next time

-- Update on QSM topics
-- Update on adding to website
+- QSM: go over draft for Antrag
+- Website update
 - Any plans on laptop system?
+- How to give official credits for FS engagement?